 Lee Oser, Secretary

-Educated at Reed College and Yale University, Lee Oser teaches literature and religion at the College of the Holy Cross, in Worcester, Massachusetts, where he lives with his wife and children.
+Educated at Reed College and Yale University, Lee Oser teaches literature and religion at the College of the Holy Cross, in Worcester, Massachusetts.
 His books include T.S.
 Eliot and American Poetry (1998), Out of What Chaos: A Novel (2007), and The Ethics of Modernism: Moral Ideas in Yeats, Eliot, Joyce, Woolf, and Beckett (2007).
 His poetry has appeared in Commonweal, Southwest Review, National Review, Spiritus, and Literary Imagination.
-He also serves on the Board of Directors of the T. S. Eliot Society.